milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

                             (. js/document (getElementById "app"))))
 ```

-if you check out the actual state of the page in the browser it's just four labels under each other. how do we make vertical cards out of them? the answer is css power!!!
+if you check out the actual state of the page in the browser it's just four labels under each other. how do we make vertical cards out of them? the answer is css power, and we can add it inline with hiccup!

 ```
 (defn page []